wso2-extensions/esb-connector-redis/docs/workingWithListsInRedis.md

 [https://redis.io/commands/lpushx](https://redis.io/commands/lpushx)

-#### LRange
+#### Retrieving a range of elements from a list
-The lRange operation is used to get a range of elements from a list.
+The lRange operation retrieves a range of elements from a list.

 **lRange**
 ```xml